UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

    1. First do the setup of `.Renviron` and create the directory for installing R packages (Recommended load R version 4.1.1 on Rackham, 4.1.2 on Kebnekaise, and 4.2.1 on LUNARC)
    2. From the command line.
 Suggestion: ``anomalize``
-   3. From inside R. Suggestion: `tidyr`
+   3. From inside R. Suggestion: `BGLR`
    4. Start R and see if the library can be loaded.

    These are both on CRAN, and this way any dependencies will be installed as well.